Toledo Bend Lake Association

 The Toledo Bend Lake Association awarded 139 lunker bass replicas to anglers at the Sealy Outdoors Big Bass Splash at Cypress Bend Park on Sunday, May 22, 2016.
 This is the fourth year in a row that the record number of lunkers has been broken.
-This Lunker year, the fish were caught in Toledo Bend from May 15, 2015, to May 19, 2016.
-Mrs. Dinah Medine, Coordinator of the TBLA Lunker Bass Program, presented the replicas after the final weigh-in of the Sealy Outdoors tournament.
+During this lunker year, the fish were caught in Toledo Bend from May 15, 2015, to May 19, 2016.
+Mrs. Dinah Medine, Coordinator of the TBLA Lunker Bass Program, presented the replicas after the final weigh-in of the 2016 Sealy Outdoors tournament.

 Among the 139 fish caught: 93 were in the 10-lb. class; 31 were in the 11-lb. class; 12 meet the 12-lb. class; 2 were in the 13-lb. class; and the largest fish weighed in at 14.16 lbs.
 Fourteen lunkers moved into the Top 100 largest reported bass caught on the Bend, and the anglers were awarded a Top 100 hat and certificate by Mrs. Linda Curtis-Sparks, Director of The Sabine Parish Tourist Commission.

-Derek Mong of Many, LA, caught and registered three lunkers this year--while three fishermen—Darold Gleason of Leesville, LA, Dennis Blankenship of Pleasant Hill, LA, and Rudy Vaussine of Lake Charles, LA, caught and registered two lunkers each this year.
-Ninety-eight anglers from LA caught and registered lunkers, 36 were from TX, and 5 from out of state.
+Derek Mong of Many, LA, caught and registered three lunkers in 2016 year--while three fishermen—Darold Gleason of Leesville, LA, Dennis Blankenship of Pleasant Hill, LA, and Rudy Vaussine of Lake Charles, LA, caught and registered two lunkers during 2015-2016 lunker year.
+Ninety-eight anglers from LA caught and registered lunkers, while 36 lunker anglers were from TX, and 5 from out of state.

-You can see photos of the anglers and their lunkers by going to the Toledo Bend Lunker Bass Program on Facebook, and a list of them is posted on the Toledo Bend Lake Association’s Website at www.toledobendlakeassociation.com.
+You can see photos of the anglers and their lunkers by going to the Toledo Bend Lunker Bass Program on Facebook.
+A list of the lunkers is posted under the program year at the top of this page.

-Congratulations to all 795 anglers who have earned lunker replicas since the program began in 1992 . . . let’s keep the Nation’s #1 bass fishing lake as designated by Bassmaster’s Magazine booming with lunkers for next year’s awards!
+Congratulations to all 910 anglers (as of May 19, 2018) who have earned lunker replicas since the program began in 1992 . . . let’s keep the Nation’s #1 bass fishing lake, as designated by Bassmaster’s Magazine, booming with lunkers for next year’s awards!

 2015-2016 Lunkers Presented on May 22, 2016, to 139 Anglers